wp-plugins/custom-user-contact-form-builder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create awesome looking contact forms for your WordPress site with simple clicks.
+Simple yet powerful custom registration form builder that allows you to create awesome customized contact forms.

 == Description ==

+Contact Form Pro is an easy to use form creating system that allows you to create any type of forms with few simple clicks.
+We have put focus squarely on ease of use, since we thought almost all other form plugins throws loads of features right on users’ screens when all they need is a quick and intuitive form creation and management process.

+As soon as you activate the plugin and go to “Contact Form Pro” link in the left menu, you see our elegant forms manager to manager all your WordPress forms.
+When you fist visit the page, forms area will be empty and you will see “Add New” button on top bar to start creating WordPress forms.
+When you click it, you will be taken to a new page with following fields:

-Unique Name: This is the name of your form.
+= Unique Name: = This is the name of your form.
 It will help you identify the form on forms manager page.
 Unique Name is not visible on the front end of your website.

-Form Description: Administrative field to describe the form.
+= Form Description: = Administrative field to describe the form.
 Not visible on the front end.

-Redirection: Option to redirect visitors to a specific page already created on your website or to a specific URL.
-Handy to show information once the form is submitted.
+= Redirection: = Option to redirect visitors to a specific page already created on your website or to a specific URL.
+Handy to show information related to contact once the form is submitted.

-Header Text: This is the text you want to show above your form to your site visitors.
+= Header Text: = This is the text you want to show above your form to your site visitors.

-Auto-Responder Toggle: Allows you to create and send an automatic message to form submitter.
+= Auto-Responder Toggle: = Allows you to create and send an automatic message to form submitter.
 You can decide message subject and text.
 If it is off, no message will be sent.

-Success Message: Message displayed to the user after successfully submitting the form.
+= Success Message: = Message displayed to the user after successfully submitting the form.
 This is different from redirection.
 Success message stays for 5 seconds before redirecting the visiter.

 Once created, each form is represented by a square card that displays important information about the form at a glance and quick editing buttons.
 Multi-select boxes allow you to clone or delete forms with single click.